PREVENT / PREPARE / RESPOND / RESTORE

 SESSION CHAIR:

-Christophe Logete, Cedre
+Christophe Logette, Cedre

 Mechanical Recovery of low sulphur fuel oils - results from the IMAROS 2 trials